Bells of the Lakes Members

 Jennifer Cadwell began her ringing career in 1987 at Christ United Methodist Church in Rochester, Minnesota, under the direction of her mom.
 Since then, she has rung in ensembles in Des Moines, Iowa, St. Louis, Missouri, and northern California.
 She attended Drake University and received her master of music degree in piccolo performance at Webster University.
 Jennifer is also a vocalist, performing as a soloist and in ensembles.
 She directs the bell program and children’s choirs at Centennial United Methodist Church in Roseville, Minnesota, and serves as chair for Area 7 of Handbell Musicians of America.
 Jennifer and her husband, Jeff, have two daughters.

 Cynthia Clanton discovered handbells as an adult, adding a fascinating new musical chapter to her previous experience as a church organist, band and orchestra member, and marching band/show choir/dance team chaperone and theater mom.
-When not making music, Cynthia is typically working at marketing communications, trying out a new recipe, or waging war with weeds, rocks, and gophers on her family’s farm south of the Twin Cities.
+When not making music, Cynthia is typically working at marketing communications, reading, baking something or tackling a project on her family’s farm south of the Twin Cities.

 Kristin (KJ) Johnson joined Bells of the Lakes in 2019.
 She picked up bell ringing as a way to continue making music after her drum corps days were over and has been part of Hennepin Chime at Hennepin Avenue United Methodist Church for nearly two decades.
 Kristin is a mathematics teacher at St. Louis Park High School and spends her evenings chauffeuring her three daughters to their many activities.

 Eric Kvasnicka is in his third year ringing with Bells of the Lakes.
 He began ringing during his first year at St. Olaf College and rang for all four years of college, although his senior year was cut short because of the pandemic.
-Outside of ringing, Eric is a recent law school graduate who just passed the bar exam and is beginning his law career.
+Outside of ringing, Eric is pursuing a law career.
 In his free time, he likes to run, Nordic ski, play piano and read.

 Akudo Omeoga began ringing as a fourth-grader at Hennepin Avenue United Methodist Church with Bill Mathis.
 Her two siblings and four cousins were also in bell choir, learning and playing together.
 After college, she picked up bells again at Camphor Memorial United Methodist Church and has been ringing there since 2012 while doing a year of service with the Sisters of St. Joseph.
 She happened to visit the church on a Sunday when the bells played and joined their next practice, even before she joined the church.